1987 Pan American Games: Opening ceremony

 The opening ceremony was held on the main straight of the Indianapolis Motor Speedway, the site of the Indianapolis 500.
 Crowd size reports range from 69,518, the official capacity of the stadium proper, to 80,000.
 The show, The Magic that is America, was produced by The Walt Disney Company at a cost of several million dollars.
-The 6,500 performers made it the largest outdoor live entertainment show held in the United States up to that date.
-It was also the largest opening ceremony of the Pan Am games to that time.
+The 6,500 performers made it the largest outdoor live entertainment show held in the United States up to that date, and the largest opening ceremony of the Pan Am games.
+The organizers had originally budgeted $2.5 million for the opening and closing ceremonies, but all the proposals by Disney exceeded that figure, so the committee decided to use that entire amount to stage the opening ceremony.

 Sandi Patty was a featured singer and the show included hot air balloons and military fighter jets.
 Dignitaries included IOC President Juan Antonio Samaranch, Indianapolis Mayor William H. Hudnut III, Indiana Governor Robert D. Orr, and PASO President Mario Vazquez Raña.

 U.S. Vice President George H. W. Bush officially opened the games, and additional security protocols for his presence led to about 5000 people being delayed in lines, with twelve people fainting.

 Flag bearers in the Parade of Nations included the games' oldest athlete, 70-year-old yachtsman Durward Knowles of the Bahamas, basketball star José Ortiz of Puerto Rico, and baseball pitcher Jim Abbott of the United States.
 The Canadian delegation engaged with the crowd by playing frisbee with them.

+In keeping with Pan American Games tradition, a flame was lit at Cerro de la Estrella in Mexico City.
+The flame was flown to Chicago on July 16, and was carried along an 1,100-mile torch relay that encircled the state of Indiana before arriving in Indianapolis on August 7.
+Money raised during the torch relay was donated to Indianapolis's Riley Hospital for Children, which received more than $10,000.
 The final leg of the torch relay had the flame passed from Indianapolis-born basketball player Oscar Robertson to gymnast Kristie Phillips to sprinter Wilma Rudolph, also from Indianapolis, who lit the cauldron.

 During the opening ceremony, a plane chartered by anti-Castro Cuban-American activists flew a banner urging Cuban athletes to defect.